Introduction

 Printing the CSS

 Now that the CSS is stored in the database, the last thing to do is print it to the page so that it does something.
 In general, it's useful to have these styles come after all the other theme and plugin styles.
 To ensure that happens, you can print them directly inside a style tag.
-The hook to use to do this is wp_head.
-So to finish the application, you need to
+The hook to use to do this is wp_head

-• hook into wp_head
+- hook into

-• retrieve the customizer_css option data you saved above.
+option data you saved above. echo

-• echo the CSS onto the page
+the CSS onto the page

 <?php